Seattle City Council primary election at a glance: District 3

 Nguyen, 33, is pledging to govern based on her lived experience as the child of low-income refugees, Bowers, 37, is running as a pro-density urbanist and Murakami, 64, is campaigning to boost spending on first responders.

-All six candidates say King County was wrong to build to new youth detention center.
+All six candidates say King County was wrong to build a new youth detention center.
 Orion and Murakami say Seattle needs a larger police force, while Sawant and Nguyen disagree.
 Bowers and DeWolf are more equivocal.

 Without using Seattle’s taxpayer-funded democracy vouchers, Sawant has raised about three times more money than Bowers.
 He leads the rest of the pack and is using vouchers.
 The Chamber of Commerce is independently spending large sums to support Orion.